fenmeng123/fMRI_PhysioPreps/README.md

 Functional Magnetic Resonance Imaging - Physiological Preprocessing (**fMRI_PhysioPreps)** is a collection of user-defined MATLAB scripts and functions to perform physiological data preprocessing.
 The term "**physiological data**" used here refer to the cardiac or respiratory time-series recorded by peripheral measurement equipment (such as Siemens portable WIFI-direct device).&#x20;

+This free software aims to extend the scope of **PhysIO** **toolbox** and add compatibility for ECG data recorded by SIEMENS Physiological Monitoring Unit (PMU).

 ### Installation

-1. Clone the full repository from Github and download it to you local PC.
+1. Clone the full repository from Github and download it to you local PC. &#x20;

 2. Run _fMRI_PhysioPreps_init(false);_ in your MATLAB command window.
 If you would like to reset your MATLAB path to default, run _fMRI_PhysioPreps_init(); ._